ViryBe/min_avi/README.md

 roll rate \(p\).

 ### Priority management
 Auto pilot will be inhibated by joystick commands.
+The switching from autopilot to joystick is ensured by the module which will deactivate the FCU and send a switch signal.